CSbyGB/pentips/writeups/HTB-updown.md

 ===============================================================
 ```

-- dev is a blank page.
+- /dev is a blank page.
 Let's try to run gobuster in it

 ```bash
 ┌──(kali㉿kali)-[~/Documents/hackthebox/updown]